A dynamical approach to the study of instability near Couette flow: Nonlinear instability of the viscous flow

 \section{Nonlinear instability of the viscous flow}

 In this section, we focus on the nonlinear system of the viscous flow and give the proof of Theorem \ref{thm-low-exp}.
-The nonlinear instability is produced from the linear instability which was derived by the new energy method in Section 3.
+The nonlinear instability is produced from the linear instability which was derived by the dynamical approach in Section 3.

 We rewrite \eqref{eq:b-perturbation} in the following form:

 where $b_\nu(t,y)$ is given in \eqref{eq-shear-b}, $g_{in}$ is given in \eqref{eq-ini-g} which has only $\pm1$ modes, $\varepsilon_1=\frac{2\delta_0}{M\pi}$ given in \eqref{eq-epsilon1}, and $\gamma=\nu^{\frac{1}{3}-\frac{2}{3}\delta_0}$.